 Greenhouse Gas Emissions Inventory

 In September 2008, Black & Veatch completed a Greenhouse Gas Emission Inventory for Mission, using 2005 as a baseline year.
 You can read the report here.
-An update to the inventory is planned for 2021.
+Lotus Engineering and Sustainability is performing an update to the inventory using 2022 data, expected to be complete May 2023.

 City of Mission